QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Uses a stack to push nodes onto.
 	- Because a stack is LIFO it does not need to keep track of the nodes pointers and is therefore less memory intensive than breadth first search.
 	- Once it cannot go further left it begins evaluating the stack.
+- topological sorting (i.e., resolving dependencies): the order in which a recursive DFS finishes processing the vertices of a (directed acyclic) graph of dependencies corresponds to a valid topological order.
 #### Time Complexity:
 - Search: Depth First Search: O(|E| + |V|)

 #### Breadth First Search Vs. Depth First Search
 - The simple answer to this question is that it depends on the size and shape of the tree.
-  - For wide, shallow trees use Breadth First Search
+  - For wide, shallow trees use Breadth First Search, or if the desired node closer to root
-  - For deep, narrow trees use Depth First Search
+  - For deep, narrow trees use Depth First Search, or if desired node occur infrequently
 - space: O(|V|)
 - time:
 	- adjacency list: O(|V| + |E|)